kufbwxfiwy/Newton-s-Shell-Theorem-with-Matlab/README.md

 # Newton-s-Shell-Theorem-with-Matlab
 ## This is a numerical proof of Newton's Shell Theorem
-An approach was taken where a holow sphere was created from point masses and a singular point mass was approached to this sphere.
+An approach was taken where a hollow sphere was created from point masses and a singular point mass was approached to this sphere.
 The resulting force on this mass was then plotted against the distance from the sphere.

 A vectorial approach was taken throughout.
 So each point has three force components ascribed to it.
 Obviously Matlab is ideal for these kind of calculations.